GPUthesteve/AS_A333_P3D_Patch/readme.md

 	2.2 then, you take `[fltsim]` section, aka liveries, back to your `"patched"` config from your backup (to restore your liveries. of course!)
 3. now replace your `"A330-343.air"` with given one, back up on your discretion, I suggest don't since old fde flies like shit.

 # Sound Enhancement
 aside FDE patch, I also ship you sound enhancement.
-Aural RA included A330/A340 RA from the net.
+Reworked aural by using A330/A340 RA from the net.

 installation
 1. navigate to `SimObjects\Airplanes\Aerosoft A330 Professional Base`, you'd see a folder named `sound_asc`, make a backup by simply renaming it to sth else (can skip if don't want to backup, who would?)
 2. replace that folder with given `sound_asc` (copy-paste the folder, replace contents if asked, of course).

+#PFD Rework
+Bring back "Ground Reference line" that was missing. installation
+1. navigate to `SimObjects\Airplanes\Aerosoft A330 Professional Base`, you'd see a folder named `Panel_Fallback`, go in it, and you'll see bunch of other folders, look for `displays`
+2. replace 2 xml files (`pfd_cpt/fo.xml`) with ones you got from here.

 # Potato VC Textures
-2k downscaled VC textures for better vram usage.
+2k downscaled VC textures for better vram usage/moar fps. installation

-installation
 1. Navigate to `SimObjects\Airplanes\Aerosoft A333 RR Professional`, you will see a folder named `texture_FallbackVC`,
-2. go in that folder then put these new textures innit.
+2. go in that folder then put these new textures you got from here.

+#Fake "Howl/Spool" sound removal
+This spool sound reportedly crash some simulators, especially with P3Dv5, disable this would fix the crash. installation
+1. Navigate to `SimObjects\Airplanes\Aerosoft A333 RR Professional`, you will see a panel folder (named `panel` as you might know), go in it
+2. replace `asc.cfg` with the one you gotfrom here

 # Bug Reports